JeongHo-SEO/JeongHo-SEO.github.io/README.md

          │    ├─ index.qmd
          │    ├─ B folder
          │    │    ├─ index.qmd
-         │    │    ├─ _metadata.yml     # Do NOT Create this file
+         │    │    ├─ _metadata.yml     # Do NOT Create this file.
+[However, I did... for dividing into categories in my blog.]
         ```

 ### How to build: Use GitHub Actions